maximusdominus/semaphore-docs-new/source/docs/docker/deploying-docker-images-to-amazon-container-registry.md

 [IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)
 for Semaphore.

-After you have provided your credentials, you can click "Test and save".
+After you have copied contents, you can click "Test" to see if everything is OK.
+If the test is successful you can click "Save".

 ###### "ACR credentials" screenshot

 If the credentials you provided are valid, your ACR integration will be saved.
-You can now push or pull images on Docker Hub through Semaphore.
+You can now push or pull images on Amazon Container Registry through Semaphore.

 Happy building!